 - much of the marketing is done during the early portion of the Fall semester

 - meeting print deadlines is contingent upon our ability to be responsive to emails and phone calls from faculty leaders

-- the form is made available early Fall semester [here]
+- the Student Intake Form is made available early Fall semester

 - preference is given to degree seeking students, first time study away participants.

 - faculty, staff, guest students and past study away participants may apply should there be available slots upon the application deadline

 - GRCC staff verify that each student meets our eligibility standards